collier-jo/collier-jo/README.md

 Within this role, I learnt to break down the bigger issue into smaller bite sized problems, through targeted questioning to find the most likely hypothesis for issues I was facing, systematically working through the simplest answer to the higher level problems, often finding the simplest answer is correct.
 I would always document my findings, outcomes and solutions making to ensure I can reuse this work when a similar problem arose.

 These skills have been enhanced and honed to Coding during the 16 Week Makers Bootcamp.
-By following a strict debugging process (as documented in my blog [here](http://jocollier.surge.sh/blog) ), I have found my systematic and analytical approach to yield efficient solutions.
+By following a strict debugging process, I have found my systematic and analytical approach to yield efficient solutions.

 ### Teamwork: